-- Onions types (or perhaps exclusion of them all together).
+- Onions types (or perhaps exclusion of them altogether).

 Which cucumbers are best for this Polish Cucumber Salad?

-When I was growing up the most ubiquitous type of cucumbers were the kirby ones, which are normally used for pickling.
-The process would traditionally involved both peeling and deseeding the cucumbers.
+When I was growing up the most ubiquitous type of cucumbers were the Kirby ones, which are normally used for pickling.
+The process would traditionally involve both peeling and deseeding the cucumbers.

 How can I lighten up this Cucumber Salad?

 As advised, this traditional Polish cucumber salad calls for sour cream.
 However, if you’d like to go a little lighter then swap it out for some Greek, or natural, yogurt with your choice of fat content.